HadiElNawfal/350-HW1/README.md

 * Receives the reply from the proxy server and present it to the user, indicating the exact time it was received.
 * Calculates and shows the total round-trip time.
 * Displays the user's physical MAC address (not the one from the virtual machine).

+## Features

+## Limitations and Possible Enhancements
+### Limitations
+* Lack of Encryption: The current implementation does not use TLS, meaning data is sent in plain text and is susceptible to interception.
+* Basic Error Handling: While the proxy notifies on errors, there is no comprehensive mechanism to recover or retry failed requests automatically.
+* Single-Client Focus: The code may need manual scaling to manage larger loads.

+### Enhancements
+* Add HTTPS/TLS Support: Implement secure connections by integrating SSL/TLS, ensuring data is encrypted and secure in transit.
+* Multi-Threading or Async Support: Enable the server to manage multiple simultaneous client connections.
+* Logging and Analytics: Integrate more detailed logging, storing logs in a database for future analysis.